sourcegraph/about/projects/search_extensions.md

 We added a new extension API:

-- `sourcegraph.search.registerQueryTransformer` for defining custom search operators
+- `sourcegraph.search.registerQueryTransformer` for defining custom search operators.